CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 # Project: Finding Donors for CharityML - Supervised Learnnig

 ## Project Details
-This project is designed to become acquainted with the many supervised learning algorithms available in sklearn, and to also provide for a method of evaluating just how each model works and performs on a certain type of data.
+The Finding Donors or CharityML project is designed to become acquainted with the many supervised learning algorithms available in sklearn, and to also provide for a method of evaluating just how each model works and performs on a certain type of data.
 It is important in machine learning to understand exactly when and where a certain algorithm should be used, and when one should be avoided.

 Things learned by completing this project:
 - How to identify when preprocessing is needed, and how to apply it.